apache/airavata/dev-tools/docker/kafka/README.md

 ```

 ### Consume Messages
+- This step is optional if testing kibana
 - Logs stored in the kafka can be view on terminal
 ```
 docker run --rm airavata/kafka kafka-console-consumer.sh \